Dragomir Krančević: Early life and education

+Career

+In 1861, Krančević gave his first public performance in Pančevo, a charity concert for the benefit of the city hospital.
+In March 1862, he made his Viennese debut at the ballroom of the old Musikverein's building, a charity concert in favor of the Serbian Orthodox Church.
+Until the end of his studies in 1867, the young man gave several charity performances with the Hellmesberger Quartet in favor of the Concordia Association of Writers and other Viennese organizations at the Theater am Franz-Josefs-Kai, the Sofiensaal and the Redoutensäle of the Hofburg Palace.

+At the beginning of his career, Krančević was given the position of concertmaster of the Vienna State Opera as the only member of the ensemble who comes from Southeast Europe.
+Although he had to leave the Opera due to numerous solo concerts, he often played with the Vienna Philharmonic orchestra as a guest performer.
+Especially at the time when the orchestra was conducted by Felix Otto Dessoff (1860-1875) and Hans Richter (1875-1898).
 The young violinist became a recognized virtuoso and he performed brilliantly in concert tours, which led him to Linz, Bad Ischl, Salzburg, Prague, Leipzig, Bratislava, Belgrade, Novi Sad and many other cities.
 A highlight during his concert tour of 1872 was a multi-day celebration with Davorin Jenko, the First Belgrade Singing Society and other artists in honor of the beginning of Milan IV Obrenovic's reign.
 He was enthusiastically acclaimed by the audience after his performances at the Serbian National Theater during two summer evenings.
-Since 1873, he was a member of the orchestra of Budapest's Royal Hungarian National Theater and in 1888, he was appointed first concertmaster of the Royal Hungarian Opera Orchestra during the tenure of Gustav Mahler.
-Krančević finished his career in 1901, retired into private life and went back to Vienna.
-There he lived very withdrawn from the society and the artist no longer appeared publicly.
-In 1922, he sold his Stradivari violin to Jan Kubelík for twenty-five thousand Czech crowns because of his personal life situation during the Austrian economic crisis.

-Krančević died in Vienna, aged 81.